Home

 Welcome

-Welcome to the home page for Galway’s Living Bog a unique landscape that is Irish bogland.
-Bogland is derived from the Irish/Gaelic word “Bogach”.
-The meaning is soft because of the quaking surfaces and waterlogged conditions found on the bog.
-This rare and endangered landscape provides a habitat for some of our rarest flora and fauna, that only live on the bog.
-Species found on boglands have adapted over millennia to survive on the nutrient-poor environment.
+Welcome to the unique landscape that is Irish bogland!
+The name is derived from the Irish/Gaelic word “Bogach” – meaning soft – because of the quaking surfaces and waterlogged conditions found there.
+This rare and endangered landscape provides a habitat for some of our rarest flora and fauna, many of whom live only on the bog.
+Many of those species found on bogland have adapted over millennia to survive on the nutrient-poor environment.
 Many plants were used in herbal medicine.
+In the present day with growing concern about climate change people are coming to realise and appreciate the value of bogs in combating it.
+They are a natural carbon sink and often referred to as “Ireland’s Rainforest.”
+Carrownagappul is Galway’s Living Bog and part of a larger project which aims to restore 12 active raised bogs nationwide between 2016 and 2020, under the EU funded LIFE project “The Living Bog.”

 Plants that live in the Galway Peatlands